comp426-2022-spring/a99-sirius/README.md

 * Give the users the ability to add other users
 * Add time's to complete certain tasks

-## Deliverables
-This github repository contains the code for a simple task management web application.
-The package will take the form of a node/react package, with several dependencies needed to be installed in order to properly run the website.
-The following script command is needed in order to run the website:

-     npm run dev

 ## First steps